rob-Hitchens/OrderStatisticsTree/README.md

 ### Functions

 - `insertSortValUid(bytes32 _uid, uint _sortVal)`: Inserts a sorted value and related UID.
 The pair must not exist.
 Reverts if it does.
+If the sorted value already exists in the tree, then the UID is appended of the list of instances in an existing node.
 - `removeSortValUid(bytes32 _uid, uint _sortVal)`: Removes a sorted value and related UID.
 The pair must exist.
 Reverts if it does.
+If multiple UIDs exist for the given UID, then it removed from the list of UIDs for the given value.
+If it is the last UID for the given value, then the node is removed.

+Insertions and deletions always:
+- recurse awards to the tree root to update the counters.

+and may:
+- trigger rebalancing if a node is added or removed.

+#### View functions:

 - `sortValExists(uint _sortVal)`: bool.
 True if at least one UID has the inputed sort value.
 - `sortValValueExists(bytes32 _uid, uint _sortVal)`: bool.
 True if the UID is a member of the set of UIDs with the given sort value.
 - `sortValCount()`: uint.
 The number of unique sorted value plus UID pairs in the system.